Rihonor de Castilla: Demography

 The number of inhabitants has been waning slowly since the mid-20th century.
 In 2007, there were only 16 inhabitants in the village according to the Spanish Statistics National Institute.
 The beauty of the village and its landscapes, the traditions, and the enormous possibilities of development have attracted people wishing to settle in the village.

 Society

 The main source of income has traditionally been commerce, since it is situated in the border between Spain and Portugal.
 At present, the economy is subsistence economy, because most plots of land are abandoned and most of its inhabitants are retired people.
-There is a grocery store providing the locals whereas the rest of traders come from Portugal in their vehicles in order to sell their products.
+There is a grocery store providing the locals whereas the rest of the traders come from Portugal in their vehicles in order to sell their products.

-The village has a unique special peculiarity in the Iberian peninsula: actually, both the Portuguese village Rio de Onor and the Spanish village Rihonor de Castilla form only one village artificially divided by the borderline.
+The village has a unique special peculiarity in the Iberian Peninsula: actually, both the Portuguese village Rio de Onor and the Spanish village Rihonor de Castilla form only one village artificially divided by the borderline.
 For this reason, the inhabitants of these villages speak both Spanish and Portuguese influenced by the autochthonous language known as rihonorés, a dialect of the Leonese language.